swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

 * Code that operates on arbitrary collections and indices (on concrete instances or in generic context), but does no index traversal.

-* Iteration over collection's indices with `c.indices` does not change.
+* Iteration over collections' indices with `c.indices` does not change.

 * APIs of high-level collection algorithms don't change, even for algorithms that accept indices as parameters or return indices (e.g.,